Innovation is at the heart of Legrand’s culture and development.

-Innovation is at the heart Legrand’s culture and development.
 Alongside acquisitions, it is one of Legrand’s two growth drivers.

 Innovation is at the heart Legrand’s culture and development

-4.8% of 2018 sales invested to R&D
+4.8% of 2019 sales invested in R&D

 New products with greater value-in-use

 Legrand’s innovative drive is backed by the entire Group—from development to design and marketing.
-It develops new products constantly, creating all-new functionalities and offering innovative services with increased benefits for individual and professional users alike.
+It designs new products constantly, creating all-new functionalities and offering innovative services with increased benefits for individual and professional users alike.

 Innovation in action